cerulean-app/backend/API.md

 | id   | string  | path | The ID of the todo item to get. |

 ### [Response](#get-todo-id-response)

+Possible errors include 404 Not Found if a todo with the given ID doesn't exist.

 ```json
 {